Focus Taiwan

 By: Huang Chiao-wen and Elaine Hou

-Taipei, May 29 (CNA) Taiwan’s electricity reserve margin fell to its lowest level in 10 years on Friday due to people using air conditioners amid soaring temperatures and a reduced supply of electricity caused by failures in several generators at a power plant.
+Taipei, May 29 (CNA) Taiwan’s electricity reserve margin fell to its lowest level in 10 201505290026t0001years on Friday due to people using air conditioners amid soaring temperatures and a reduced supply of electricity caused by failures in several generators at a power plant.

 The electricity reserve margin fell to 3.17 percent of the amount generated by all of Taiwan’s power plants each day as of Friday afternoon, the lowest in a decade, Taiwan’s state-owned Taiwan Power Co. said.